Products of Conception – Signs, Diagnosis and Treatment

 Here are some techniques that your doctor may use to establish RPOC:

-- Ultrasound: Conducting retained products of conception ultrasound is usually one of the first investigation techniques that your doctor may recommend to establish the following:
+- Ultrasound: Conducting retained products of conception ultrasound is usually one of the first investigation techniques that your doctor may aim to establish the following:

-- Any amount of heterogenous or echogenic material that may be present in the endometrial cavity.
+- Any heterogenous or echogenic material may be present in the endometrial cavity.

-- Any presence of vascularity that may be present within the echogenic material.
-However, in the absence of colour doppler flow, the results can show very low negative predictive value as sometimes the RPOC may be avascular.
+- Any vascularity that may be present within the echogenic material.
+However, in the absence of colour Doppler flow, the results can show very low negative predictive value, as sometimes the RPOC may be avascular.

-- In some cases, the products of conception may present like intrauterine or endometrial mass.
+- In some cases, the products of conception may present, such as intrauterine or endometrial mass.

-This imaging technique can be successful to establish retained products of conception if the endometrial thickness is less than 10 mm after a spontaneous abortion or D&C (dilatation and curettage).
+This imaging technique can be successful in establishing retained products of conception if the endometrial thickness is less than 10 mm after a spontaneous abortion or D&C (dilatation and curettage) (5).

-3. Lab tests: Your doctor may conduct lab tests to establish any products of conception in your uterus that may include blood tests.
+- Lab tests: Your doctor may conduct lab tests to establish any retained conception products in your uterus that may include blood tests.

-4. Hysteroscopy: In some cases, your doctor may ask you to undergo hysteroscopy, in which a thin lighted tube is inserted in the vagina to establish any placental or fetal tissues.
+- Hysteroscopy: In some cases, your doctor may ask you to undergo hysteroscopy, in which a thin, lighted tube, known as a hysteroscope, is inserted in the vagina to establish any placental or fetal tissues (7).

 Depending on your diagnosis, your doctor may opt for the correct method of treatment of RPOC.